by-jp/www.byjp.me/content/notes/twitter/28728813285/index.md

   latitude: 51.72316664
   longitude: -1.97108823
 ---
-Woah\!
-In twitter for iPhone you can pull down a reply you're composing to see the original tweet - awesome\!
+Woah!
+In twitter for iPhone you can pull down a reply you're composing to see the original tweet - awesome!